Pierre Bonga: Entry into fur trade

 He entered the fur trade in the region, first working for the North West Company, based in British Canada.
 Later he worked for the American Fur Company of John Jacob Astor, as well as others in the area.

 In 1802 Pierre was reported to be working with the North West Company under Alexander Henry the younger at the Red River of the North.

 Bonga died in 1831, in what is now Minnesota.
 His estate passed to his children, after his sisters accepted £11 to waive their interest.

 Marriage and children

 Sources differ in accounts of Bonga's marriage and family.
-Historian William Sherman Savage documented the Bonga children as Marguerite (b.
+Historian W. Sherman Savage documented the Bonga children as Marguerite (b.
 1797-98 in the Lake Superior area-d.
 1880) (m.
 Jacob Fahlstrom in 1823 at Fond du Lac); Stephen (b.
 June 1799 near Superior, Wisconsin -d.
 1889) (m.
 Susan); and George (b. abt.
 1802 near Duluth, Minnesota-d.
 1884) (m. to two Ojibwe women).

 The ethnologist Henry R. Schoolcraft recorded meeting the unusual family in 1820 in his Narrative Journal of Travels; he remarked that the children looked more African than Indian.
 Stephen Bonga later liked to describe himself as the "first white child" born in Wisconsin, as the Ojibwe classified all non-Native Americans as "white".